iterative/ldb-resources/documentation/Command-summary.md

 # DIFF \<ds:\<name\>\> [ds:\<name\>]

-`DIFF` takes one or two dataset names and prints a list of member differences between them.
-One-argument version can only run from a workspace and assumes the staged dataset as a first argument.
+`DIFF` prints a list of member differences between two datasets. `DIFF` with one-argument can only run from a workspace and assumes first comparand to be staged dataset.

 # LIST  \<arg-list\>

 `LIST` can take exact same arguments as `ADD` but only prints matching objects instead of actually adding them.
-Unlike `ADD`, `LIST` can also run without arguments, in which case it prints the objects in a staged dataset.
+Unlike `ADD`, `LIST` without arguments targets objects in a staged dataset.
+To target objects in LDB index, use `ds-root` as the object source.

-# STATUS  [ds:\<name\>]
+# STATUS  [ds:\<name\>[.v<number>]

-`STATUS` summarizes the state of a staged dataset (when run with no arguments).
-This includes uncomitted changes and current object count.
-If called with an argument, prints a summary for a named dataset.
+When run without arguments from a workspace, `STATUS` summarizes the state of a staged dataset.
+This includes any uncomitted changes and current object count.
+If called with an argument, `STATUS` prints a summary for a dataset in the argument.

 # PULL [object-ids]